cloudposse/geodesic/README.md

 ## Quickstart

-Install the geodesic client, if you haven't already: (feel free to inspect the shell script!)
+1. Install the geodesic client, if you haven't already: (feel free to inspect the shell script!)
 ```
 curl -s https://geodesic.sh | bash
 ```

-Run the geodesic shell:
+2. Run the geodesic shell:
 ```
 geodesic
 ```

-Configure your AWS credentials in `/geodesic/state/aws`
+3. Configure your AWS credentials by running `setup-role`

-Run `assume-role $role` where $role is the one you configured in your AWS configuration.
+4. Run `assume-role $role` where $role is the one you configured in your AWS configuration.

 ## Design Decisions